 People had ample warning that they stood in the path of a pandemic but failed to recognize the danger for weeks.
 Part of the reason for this failure goes back to the brief and sometimes contradictory nature of the reporting but more important was the common understanding of the flu as an unpleasant nuisance which, it seems, temporarily blinded Americans to the local implications of the numerous and increasingly worrisome news reports of the flu’s spread.”

 So, this is one way of considering the notion of cognitive inertia with a focus on how it may blind people to actual dangers (in a pandemic).
-This is an important aspect to consider which I’ve reflected upon regarding both my own understandings and wider societal trends and debates.
-For instance, when people criticise others for thinking COVID-19 is “just the flu” in part they’re perhaps suggesting that pre-existing understandings of respiratory viruses and their dangers inadequately reflect a novel threat and consequently blind them to this new reality.
+This is an important aspect to consider and reflect upon.
+For instance, when people criticise others for thinking COVID-19 is “just the flu” in part they’re perhaps suggesting that pre-existing beliefs about respiratory viruses and their dangers inadequately reflect a novel threat and consequently blind them to a new reality.
 Similarly, I’ve seen persuasive arguments that beliefs about COVID-19 inadequately reflect the dramatic events seen in northern Italy and in parts of United States.

-There appear to be additional perspectives on cognitive inertia that are relevant to the pandemic, perhaps more so.
-Recent comments made Jay Bhattacharya (a professor at Stanford University) at an event held in Massachusetts, in the United States, to discuss alternative COVID-19 policies points to such perspectives:
+There appear to be additional perspectives on cognitive inertia that may also be relevant to the pandemic.
+Recent comments made Jay Bhattacharya (a professor at Stanford University) at an event held in Massachusetts, in the United States, to discuss alternative COVID-19 policies may point to the relevance of such perspectives:

 I think it’s very hard once you’ve formed an impression about a complicated topic to shift from that.
 An impression was formed in February and March and it’s been very difficult for new evidence to change [that impression].
 I think that’s partly human nature.
 I think that explains a lot […].
 I think it’s hard to change your opinion based on new data […] [but] we need keep our mind open to the data and what it’s actually telling us and to some extent let our priors go and that’s just hard.”